 On 8 February 2006, Pernod Ricard was notified that a shareholder agreement had been signed between Mr Rafaël Gonzalez-Gallarza and Société Paul Ricard.
 Pursuant to this agreement, Mr Rafaël Gonzalez-Gallarza undertakes to consult Société Paul Ricard prior to any Pernod Ricard General Meeting of Shareholders in order to vote in the same way.
 Furthermore, Mr Rafaël Gonzalez-Gallarza undertook to notify Société Paul Ricard of any additional purchase of Pernod Ricard shares and/or voting rights, and also undertook not to purchase any Pernod Ricard shares if such a transaction would force Société Paul Ricard and the parties acting in concert to launch a public offer for Pernod Ricard.
-Finally, Société Paul Ricard shares of which Mr Rafaël Gonzalez-Gallarza may wish to dispose.
+Finally, Société Paul Ricard has a pre-emption right with regard to any Pernod Ricard shares of which Mr Rafaël Gonzalez-Gallarza may wish to dispose.